- Bradley J. "BJ" Strawser

 - 2012-present: Assistant Professor in the Department of Defense Analysis

 - 2011-2012: Resident Research Fellow, Stockdale Center for Ethical Leadership, Annapolis, MD

 2006-2008: Philosophy Instructor, U.S. Air Force Academy

-- Ethics, Just War Theory, Military Professionalism, New and Emerging military technology, logic
+- Ethics, Just War Theory, Military Ethics, New and Emerging Military Technology, Logic

-- Ethics, Just War Theory, Applied Ethics, Metaphysics
+- Ethics, Just War Theory, Applied Ethics, Political Philosophy, Metaphysics

-- Killing By Remote Control: The Ethics of an Unmanned Military (Oxford: Oxford University Press, forthcoming).
+Killing By Remote Control: The Ethics of an Unmanned Military (Oxford University Press, May 2012).